atlopes/csv/README.md

 * Field mapping and filtering
 * Also accepts headerless CSV files
 * Reads Memo-like fields, including multiline fields
-* Detects also Integer, Double, Logical, Varchar(), Date, and Datetime data
+* Also detects Integer, Double, Logical, Varchar(), Date, and Datetime data
 * Date and Datetime source data defined by format patterns
 * Sensitive to UNICODE encodings (LittleEndian, BigEndian, and UTF-8)
 * Exports to CSV files using the same import settings